 Notice FHEO 2020-01 was published January 28, 2020.
 The notice provides guidance to help PHAs and other housing providers distinguish between a person with a non-obvious disability who has a legitimate need for an assistance animal and a person without a disability who simply wants to have a pet or avoid the costs and limitations imposed by the PHA's pet policies.
 FHEO 2020-01 makes clear that the notice is guidance and a tool for PHA's and other housing providers to use at their discretion and provides a set of best practices for addressing requests for assistance animals.
-The guidance in FHEO 2020-01 should be read together with HUD's regulations prohibiting discrimination under the Fair Housing Act (FHA) and the HUD/Department of Justice (DOJ) Joint Statement on Reasonable Accommodation under the Fair Housing Act.
-Housing providers may also be subject to the Americans with Disabilities Act (ADA) and should therefore refer also to DOJ's regulations implementing Titles II and III if the ADA at 28 CFR Parts 35 and 36, in addition to DOJ's other guidance on assistance animals.
+The guidance in FHEO 2020-01 should be read together with HUD's regulations prohibiting discrimination under the Fair Housing Act (FHA) and the HUD/Department of Justice (DOJ) Joint Statement on Reasonable Accommodation under the Fair Housing Act (ADA) and should therefore refer also to DOJ's regulations implementing Titles II and III if the ADA at 28 CFR Parts 35 and 36, in addition to DOJ's other guidance on assistance animals.
 There are two types of assistance animals: (1)